AathreyaG/reactai-starter/analysis.md

 ### Problem Analysis

-- **Objective**: Develop an application for the GSA Acquisition Workforce (AWF) to upload, curate, and publish the Global Supply catalog on platforms like FedMall or GSA Advantage.
+- **Objective**: Develop an application for the GSA Acquisition Workforce to manage the Global Supply catalog, enabling upload, curation, and publication on platforms like FedMall or GSA Advantage.

-- **Core Features**:
+- **Key Features**:
-  - **Upload**: Users should be able to upload CSV files through a web interface.
+  - **CSV Upload**: Users should be able to upload CSV files of varying sizes through a web interface.
-  - **Search and Edit**: Users should be able to search for products and edit the catalog entries.
+  - **Search and Edit**: Users must have the capability to search and edit product catalogs.
-  - **Download and Publish**: Users should be able to download the catalog and publish it to GSA marketplaces.
+  - **Download and Publish**: The entire catalog should be downloadable and publishable to GSA marketplaces.

+- **Data Structure**:
-- **Data Structure**: The CSV file contains fields such as NSN, rep_office, common_name, Description, Price, UI, and AAC.
+  - The CSV contains fields like NSN, rep_office, common_name, Description, Price, UI, and AAC.
+  - Each product is uniquely identified by an NSN.

+- **User Interaction**:
-- **User Interface**: A web-based interface is required for interaction with the application.
+  - Web interface for uploading CSV files.
+  - Interface for searching and editing catalog entries.
+  - Option to download or publish the catalog.

-- **Technology Stack**:
+- **Tech Stack**:
-  - Frontend: React, USWDS components
+  - **Frontend**: React, USWDS components.
-  - Backend: Node.js, Sequelize, Postgres
+  - **Backend**: Node.js, Sequelize, Postgres.
-  - Platform: AWS
+  - **Platform**: AWS for deployment.
-  - APIs: RESTful APIs
+  - **APIs**: RESTful APIs for communication between frontend and backend.
-  - Language: TypeScript

-- **Team Composition**:
-  - 2 Frontend Engineers
-  - 2 Backend Engineers
-  - 1 Platform Engineer

 ### Assumptions

+- Users have the necessary permissions to upload, edit, and publish catalogs.
-- The CSV format is consistent and standardized across uploads.
+- The CSV format is consistent and validated before processing.
-- User authentication and authorization are not part of the MVP.
-- The application will initially support only CSV file uploads.
-- The application will be deployed on AWS, leveraging its services for hosting and storage.
+- The application will initially target a single marketplace for publication.
+- Security and authentication are handled outside the scope of this MVP.

-### Areas of Uncertainty or Ambiguity
+### Areas of Uncertainty

-- **File Size Limits**: The problem statement mentions varying file sizes but does not specify limits.
-- **Publishing Mechanism**: The exact method for publishing to GSA marketplaces is not detailed.
-- **Search Functionality**: The scope of search capabilities (e.g., full-text search, filter options) is not specified.
+- **CSV File Size**: No specific size limits are mentioned for the CSV files.
-- **Editing Capabilities**: Details on what fields can be edited and how changes are tracked are not provided.
+- **Publication Process**: Details on how the catalog is published to GSA marketplaces are not provided.
-- **User Roles**: Different user roles and permissions are not mentioned.
+- **User Roles**: Unclear if there are different user roles with varying permissions.
+- **Error Handling**: No specifics on how errors during upload or processing should be managed.

-### MVP Plan (5-6 hours of development time)
+### MVP Plan (5-6 hours)

 1. **Frontend Development**:
-   - Create a basic React application using USWDS components.
+   - Create a basic React interface for CSV upload.
-   - Implement a file upload component to handle CSV uploads.
-   - Develop a simple search interface to query the catalog.
+   - Implement a simple search and edit interface using USWDS components.
-   - Display catalog entries in a tabular format with options to edit inline.

 2. **Backend Development**:
-   - Set up a Node.js server with RESTful API endpoints for file upload, search, and edit functionalities.
+   - Set up a Node.js server with RESTful APIs for handling CSV uploads and catalog management.
    - Use Sequelize to interact with a Postgres database for storing catalog data.
-   - Implement basic CSV parsing and data validation logic.

-3. **Platform Engineering**:
+3. **Platform Setup**:
-   - Deploy the application on AWS, using services like S3 for file storage and EC2 or Lambda for hosting the application.
+   - Deploy the application on AWS with basic configurations.

+4. **Testing**:
-   - Set up a basic CI/CD pipeline for automated deployments.
+   - Conduct basic testing for CSV upload and data retrieval.

 ### Stretch Goal

-- Implement the download functionality to allow users to export the catalog as a CSV file.
+- Implement the download functionality for the catalog.
-- Begin work on the publishing mechanism to GSA marketplaces, if time permits.
+- Begin integration for publishing the catalog to a GSA marketplace.

 ### Deliverables

-- A functional web application with:
-  - CSV file upload capability.
+- A React-based web interface for CSV upload and basic catalog management.
-  - Basic search and edit functionalities.
-  - Deployment on AWS.
+- Node.js backend with RESTful APIs for handling catalog operations.
+- Postgres database schema for storing catalog data.
+- AWS deployment of the application.
-- Documentation for setup and usage instructions.
+- Basic documentation of the application setup and usage.

-- A brief report on potential improvements and next steps for further development.
+### Questions for Improvement

+1. What are the specific size limits for CSV uploads, if any?
+2. Can we get more details on the publication process to GSA marketplaces?
+3. Are there specific user roles and permissions that need to be implemented?
+4. What are the expected error handling and logging requirements?